Atlantic Division summer outlook: Are Sabres at the top of the 'rebuilders' group?

-This is the conclusion of a three-part summer look at the NHL's Atlantic Division in the wake of free agency.
-Part 3 examines Detroit, Ottawa and Montreal – the teams battling the Sabres to turn rebuilds until playoff berths.
+This is the conclusion of a three-part summer look at the NHL’s Atlantic Division in the wake of free agency.
+Part 3 examines Detroit, Ottawa and Montreal – the teams battling the Sabres to turn rebuilds into playoff berths.

-If you're looking for Kevyn Adams' biggest rival in the Atlantic Division, you could easily make the case that it's Steve Yzerman.
+If you’re looking for Kevyn Adams’ biggest rival as a general manager in the Atlantic Division, you could easily make the case that it’s Steve Yzerman.

 The Sabres are building through drafting and development and have carefully chosen players in the trade and free agent market who were willing to come to Buffalo to be part of the solution in the post-Jack Eichel era.
 The playoff drought is at an NHL-record 12 years and simply has to end in the spring of 2024.